Veronica-1/Capstone/README.md

-# IE Capstone 2021: Satellite Image Analysis to Predict Housing Wellness
+# Satellite Image Analysis to Predict Real Estate Housing Wellness

 The purpose of this project ...